wpswings/membership-for-woocommerce/README.txt

 27. BuddyPress Integration
 28. Pdf Compatibility
 29. Restrict Product Maximum Quantity
+30. Export Membership Report

 == Changelog ==

+= 3.0.5 - Released on 7 January 2026 =
+* New : Export Membership Report
+* New : Compatible with latest WP(6.9) & WC(10.4.2)

 = 3.0.4 - Released on 18 November 2025 =
 * New : Compatibility with latest WP(6.8.3) & WC(10.3.5)